We’re remaking America’s iconic condiments using foods that are rooted in tradition, heritage, and most importantly, the ground.

 MEET THE TEAM

 A native of Washington, D.C., Abe grew up with Southern Italian cooking on his mom’s side and Southern Virginian cooking on his Dad’s side.
 After graduation from Vanderbilt University, he spent eight years in the US Navy as a Seahawk helicopter pilot before earning his MBA at the London Business School.
 In 2013, Abe and his family returned to the US and he worked as Director of Innovation for a charity to launch a direct trade Ugandan coffee with social impact.
 This experience introduced him to the food industry, and in 2015, Abe made the decision to combine his passion for healthy cooking with his entrepreneurial spirit to create True Made Foods.
 He now lives with his wife and four kids in Alexandria, VA, where what little spare time he has is spent shuttling kids between multiple sport practices and events.

 CO-FOUNDER, LEGENDARY PITMASTER

 Ryan Mitchell grew up in barbecue.
 He was prepping hogs and tending the coals alongside his dad, Pitmaster Ed Mitchell, for as long as he could remember.
 While barbecue is in his blood, growing up alongside it was a constant chore.
 The unrelenting work around barbecue pits initially made Ryan want to forge his own path.
-Ryan earned a scholarship to play football at Eastern Carolina University, and after graduation, went into investment banking.
+Ryan earned a scholarship to play football at East Carolina University, and after graduation, went into investment banking.
 The 2008 financial crisis then changed everything for him—Ryan was given the choice of taking a severance or moving to Singapore.
 He chose the severance and turned the experience into a growth event.
 He took a look at his life and realized that his heart and heritage was really back in barbecue.

 MARKETING, EMPLOYEE #1